aethosio/aethos-build-dist/README.md

 When you do a `full` `rpi` build (or a `tk1` build), the sdcard image is already created.
 You can access it from your host machine at `/var/lib/lxc/build/rootfs/root/buildroot-rpi-full-build/images/rootfs.ext2`.

-This is an EXT4 file system that is bootable, so you can use `dd` to copy that image to an sdcard, plug the card into your Raspberry Pi or your NVidia Jetson TK1 and boot it up using AethOS.
+This is an EXT4 file system that is bootable, so you can use `dd` to copy that image to an sdcard, plug the card into your Raspberry Pi or your NVidia Jetson TK1 and boot it up into AethOS.

-**Please note that ABD does not fully support rpi and tk1 yet, but I'm committed to supporting these platforms.
-I personally have 8 Raspberry Pis and 2 Jetson TK1 computers that need AethOS installed in order for me to complete my home installation of AethOS.**

-For now, if you need to use Raspberry Pi or NVidia Jetson TK1 machines, just manually build AethOS on those machines within a container.
-It wastes a lot of space since you have a full Ubuntu or Raspian too, but at least it works.

 ## Further Steps